-In conjunction with the REIT's internal growth strategy, the external growth strategy has been to focus on future acquisitions, such as those described above.
-The REIT actively seeks accretive acquisitions in its existing and adjacent markets and in new Canadian markets that present opportunities for favourable returns.
-The REIT believes that current market conditions are providing buyers of mid-market commercial real estate the opportunity to benefit from attractive going-in yields on an unleveraged basis, significant potential for capital appreciation and the availability of both short and long-term financing at favourable interest rates.
+In conjunction with the REIT's internal growth strategy, the external growth strategy has been to focus on future acquisitions.
+Though in 2007 there were few such acquisitions and the REIT refocused its position in some markets, the REIT continues to seek accretive acquisitions in particular Canadian markets that present opportunities for favourable returns and more efficient management of the REIT's assets.
+The REIT believes that current market conditions are providing buyers of mid-market commercial real estate the opportunity to benefit from attractive going-in yields on an unleveraged basis, significant potential for capital appreciation and with financing at favourable interest rates.